White Sox vs. Orioles Player Props Betting Odds

-Adley Rutschman and Luis Robert are among the players with prop bets for the taking when the Baltimore Orioles and the Chicago White Sox meet at Oriole Park at Camden Yards on Monday (first pitch at 7:05 PM ET).
+Player prop bet odds for Adley Rutschman, Luis Robert and others are available when the Baltimore Orioles host the Chicago White Sox at Oriole Park at Camden Yards on Tuesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!